Shop Online

 HR 218 Qualification Details:

-• You must possess and bring your retired photo identification from your former department and MN state-issued ID.
+You must be a resident of Minnesota and possess your retired photo identification from your former department.

 Schedule a HR 218 Qualification